KSpaeth1866/lua-compiler/README.md

 1. `npm install`
 1. `npm test`

-Change the test.lua file to various Lua syntax to see how it would be compiled into JS Functionality includes variable declarations, math operations, if statements, while loops, function declarations, and more.
+Change the test.lua file to various Lua syntax to see how it would be compiled into JS.

+Functionality so far includes variable declarations, math operations, if statements, while loops, function declarations, and more.